Dynamical deconfinement transition driven by density of excitations

 We observe two distinct behaviors at the extremities of the investigated temperature range.
-At lower temperatures, the kink density persistently oscillates around the expected thermal value with no signs of relaxation.
+At lower temperatures, the kink density persistently oscillates around the expected thermal value.
 This is indicative of strong confinement and suppression of the correlation spreading within the system and eventual delay of thermalization \cite{SandW_therm}.
 This behavior weakens as the temperature increases, and at high temperatures, the kink density rapidly relaxes to the expected thermal value, suggesting robust thermalization \cite{SandW_therm} and deconfinement \cite{SR_conf,LRIM_CONF_2}.
-Figure \ref{fig:kink_avg_meson_mass} \textbf{(b)} shows the Fourier spectrum of $\langle \hat{k} \rangle$.
+Figure \ref{fig:kink_avg_meson_mass} panels \textbf{(b)} and \textbf{(d)} show the corresponding Fourier spectrum of $\langle \hat{k} \rangle$.
 At lower temperatures we observe sharp frequency peaks corresponding to the dominant oscillations of $\langle \hat{k} \rangle$.
-These frequency peaks exhibit strong agreement with the meson masses extracted from the two-kink model \cite{SR_conf,SR_CONF_expt,LRIM_CONF_1,LRIM_CONF_2} (refer to \cite{SeeSupplementalMaterial} for additional details) indicative of the presence of strongly bound mesons.
+These frequency peaks exhibit strong agreement with the meson masses extracted from the two-kink model \cite{SR_conf,SR_CONF_expt,LRIM_CONF_1,LRIM_CONF_2,Alvise_conf_entang} (see Appendix for additional details) indicative of the presence of strongly bound mesons.
 However, as the temperature increases, these frequency peaks gradually diminish and ceases to exists, indicating the dissolution of bound mesons at high temperature \cite{meson_melting}.\\

 \textbf{Evolution of kink fluctuation}: Kink density provides valuable qualitative insights into the deconfinement transition, revealing distinct behaviors at the extreme ends of the temperature range under examination.
 However, a more prominent signature of this transition emerges from the interaction and propagation of domain wall kinks within the system.
 To address this, we study the connected kink fluctuation $\langle \hat{k}^2 \rangle_c = \langle \hat{k}^2 \rangle - \langle \hat{k} \rangle^2$.